IlmunKoo/KSW-Purdue/BaconBeacon/README.md

        dependent on angles, that users cannot notice if they are on the right route.
        Image-based navigation has its limits on malfunctioning in a real situation full of smoke.
        We developed Augmented Reality for those who cannot notice exit sign.
 It is clear to see, and it works when they do not have clear sight.
+Also, we provide 2D map to notice their current location and heading direction

 🏛 *System Overview*
  <p align="center">